dmasad/Smew/Readme.md

 python setup.py develop
 ```

+Smew's Tracery rendering relies on [Tracery for Python](https://github.com/aparrish/pytracery), also by Allison Parrish.

-Smew was developed with Python 3.6, and probably requires Python 3.4 or above.
+Smew was developed with Python 3.6, and probably requires Python 3.5 or above.

 ## Overview